Environmental health indicators and Māori

 Road traffic injury deaths and hospitalisations

-• Hospitalisation rates for road traffic injuries for Māori increased from 2014 to 2018.
+• Hospitalisation rates for road traffic injuries for Māori increased in 2022.
+Rates were significantly higher than other ethnic groups for vehicle occupants and motorcyclists.

 Back to Top